 - 150 g red, hot chili peppers of your choice, roughly chopped (see note)

 - 10 cloves garlic, peeled and crushed just until broken

 - About 1 cup distilled vinegar (5% vinegar)

 - About ¼ cup + 1-2 Tbsp sugar

 Note: The original Thai Sriracha is made from spur chilies, but the popular one from Huy Fong Foods is made from red jalapenos.
 Fresno and red serrano chilies are two other good options.
 Use whichever red, hot chili peppers you have access to, as long as they have a substantial amount of flesh, so we can achieve the thick, luscious consistency iconic of Sriracha.
 The spiciness of this sauce will vary depending on the pepper you use, but if the peppers you have are not spicy enough for you, you can add extra Thai chilies to boost the heat.

-Add chilies and garlic to a small pot and add just enough vinegar to cover (you may need a little more or less than 1 cup).
+- Add chilies and garlic to a small pot and add just enough vinegar to cover (you may need a little more or less than 1 cup).
 Simmer on low heat for about 15 minutes, or until the garlic cloves are soft.

-Put the sauce back on the stove over medium heat.
-Add salt and 1/4 cup of the sugar and stir until the sauce comes to a simmer.
+- Put the sauce back on the stove over medium heat.
+Add salt and ¼ cup sugar and stir until the sauce comes to a simmer.
 Remove from heat, taste, and adjust seasoning with the remaining sugar if needed.

 - Store in an airtight container in the fridge, it should last you a few months.